DataScience4Psych/DataScience4Psych/docs/003_version-control-r-markdown.md

   * Learning to use Git and GitHub, with R and RStudio, is a legitimate pedagogical goal.

-Our instructions around installation, setup, and early Git usage eventually grew so extensive that we created a dedicated website.
+Jenny Bryan's instructions around installation, setup, and early Git usage eventually grew so extensive that she created a dedicated website.
 This content can now be found here:

 <https://happygitwithr.com>